 One of the trendiest Vilamoura things to do is golfing.
 In September every year, the best golfers competing in the European tour head to Vilamoura to compete in the Portugal Masters.
 If you’re a golf fan you might want to make your way down here in September.

 If you’re looking for beautiful golden beaches and turquoise seas, then the Algarve is the place to go.
+Just make sure to take with your Utopia towel because you going to want to spend the whole day on these beautiful beaches.
 It’s shown up on plenty of must-visit lists lately.
 It’s no surprise really, with the rich Portuguese culture, dazzling culinary scene, and incredibly appealing beaches.
 Sadly with only five days in the Algarve I didn’t get to visit as many beaches as I would like to have.
 Nevertheless, here were some of my favourites.

 Praia da Marina; Lagoa